 Sugar-Free, Keto, Low Carb Blueberry Cheesecake bars are a creamy, easy, no-bake dessert with 5 net carbs per serving!

 TIP #1 Use a good quality thick full fat cream cheese.
 I like full fat Philadelphia.
-Low fat cream cheeses will make these cheesecake bars too soft, runnier and more difficult to set.
+Low fat cream cheese will make these cheesecake bars too soft, runnier and more difficult to set.

 TIP #2 If you find your cheesecake a bit too soft, pop into the freezer for about 30 minutes or to your liking.
 It won’t make it grainy or icy, but like a nice frozen dessert.